 Use of Athletics Center Facilities and Fitness Center

-All students, faculty, staff and retirees using the fitness center or gymnasium are required to present their valid Penn State Photo ID for entrance to the facilities.
-Community members, family, or any non PSU individual are not permitted to use these facilities.
+All students, faculty, staff and retirees using the fitness center or gymnasium are required to present and/or swipe their valid Penn State Photo ID for entrance to the facilities.

 Student Athletes may use the fitness center during practice times provided the CPR/First Aid trained coach is on site